Old Town Alexandria: History

-The Washington Metro King Street station opened in 1983, it led to a spurt of new hotel and office building developments in western Old Town, and gentrification of townhouse areas west of Washington Street which were previously an African-American community.
+The Washington Metro’s King Street station opened in 1983. it led to a spurt of new hotel and office building developments in western Old Town, and gentrification of townhouse areas west of Washington Street which were previously an African-American community.

+Athenaeum

+The Athenaeum is one of only two of Alexandria's surviving examples one Greek revival architecture.
+The building stands out because of its four large doric columns and pink paint.
+It was built in 1852 as a bank.
+Robert E. Lee was a patron of this bank when he was in Old Town.During the Civil War, it was a Union office.
+After the war it was an apothecary, factory, and church.
+In 1964 the Northern Virginia Fine Arts Association (NVFAA) bought the building and repurposed it as the Athenaeum.

 Alexandria Archaeology Museum

 Alexandria Archaeology Museum is an institution dedicated to preserve and study Alexandria, Virginia's archaeological heritage and foster within residents and visitors a connection between the past and present, inspiring a sense of stewardship and adventure.
 The museum and its laboratory are located on the third floor of the Torpedo Factory Art Center, at 105 N. Union Street in historic Old Town Alexandria, Virginia.

+Historic Alexandria Foundation

+Founded in 1954, the Historic Alexandria Foundation is dedicated to reserving Old Town with preservation grants, restoration work, plaques, and recognition grants.
+HAF has been credited with saving hundreds of buildings in Old Town.

 Commerce

 Market Square in Old Town is believed to be one of the oldest continuously operating marketplaces in the United States (since 1753), and, during colonial times, was the site of a slave market.
 Today it contains a large fountain, extensive landscaping, and a farmers' market each Saturday morning.
 Alexandria City Hall, including the mayor's office, is adjacent to Market Square.

 The King street corridor, which starts at the foot of the George Washington Masonic Memorial, and runs directly east until arriving at the west bank of the Potomac River, is where most of Old Town's commercial footprint lies.
 The street is lined on both sides with stores, restaurants, and bars, many of which are independent establishments.